BOTANICAL REFERENCE

 (Clitoria ternatea)

 Consult with a healthcare provider before use if you are pregnant or breastfeeding.
 If you are taking medications for blood pressure or diabetes, consult your healthcare provider.
+Use with caution if you have low blood pressure.

 Calendula